IMPORTANT NOTE: Applicants required to appear at the Embassy for an interview or other consular service must meet the following requirements:

 While the Embassy aims to process cases as soon as practicable, there is likely to be increased wait times for completing such services due to substantial backlogs.
-The MRV fee is valid and may be used to schedule an interview appointment in the country where it was purchased within one year of the date of payment.
-Thank you for your patience and understanding!
+If you have an urgent immigrant visa matter, please email email@example.com and request an emergency appointment, providing your full name and date of birth, case number if known, and justification for an emergency appointment.

-Immigrant visas to the United States are processed for citizens and residents of Georgia at the U.S. Embassy in Tbilisi.
+Immigrant visas to the United States are processed for citizens and residents of Georgia and Azerbaijan at the U.S. Embassy in Tbilisi.